Jazz Chisholm Player Props: Marlins vs. Braves

-On Wednesday, Jazz Chisholm (on the back of going 0-for-4) and the Miami Marlins face the Atlanta Braves, whose starting pitcher will be Kyle Wright.
-First pitch is at 6:40 PM ET.
+Jazz Chisholm -- with a slugging percentage of .474 in his past 10 games, including two home runs -- will be in action for the Miami Marlins against the Atlanta Braves, with Dylan Dodd on the hill, on May 4 at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Braves.
+He had a one-hit showing in his most recent game (1-for-3) against the Braves.

 Jazz Chisholm Game Info & Props vs. the Braves